-Equity is the account balance plus the floating profit or loss of a running trade.
+This is the account balance plus the floating profit or loss of a running trade.

-Equity = account balance +profit/loss
+Equity = Account balance + Profit/Loss

 When there is no current trade running, your equity is equal to the account balance and equal to free margin.

-You must deposit more money into the account or some of the open positions will be closed by the broker to limit the risk.
+You must deposit more money into the account or else some of the open positions will automatically close to limit the risk.

 Your broker will close some of your positions starting with ones with a large loss.